 The sourcing tools—SeekOut, Gem, hireEZ—help you find candidates who aren't in your pipeline.
 Good for passive recruiting.
 Useless if your problem is processing the applications you already get.

-Sarah's company, I eventually learned, had bought an enterprise talent platform designed for organizations with 10,000+ employees.
-They had 3,000.
-The platform's complexity wasn't a feature for them—it was an obstacle.
-Every capability they didn't need was something else that had to be configured, trained, maintained.
+A common failure pattern documented in post-implementation reviews: organizations buying enterprise talent platforms designed for 10,000+ employees when they have 3,000.
+The platform's complexity isn't a feature— it's an obstacle.
+Every capability they don't need is something else that has to be configured, trained, maintained.

 But not everyone gets it wrong.
-I talked to a logistics company that spent four months evaluating before buying anything.
-They mapped their actual workflows.
-They identified one specific problem—high-volume warehouse hiring taking too long—and found a tool built for exactly that.
-Paradox.
-They implemented it for one distribution center first.
-Proved it worked.
-Expanded to three more.
-Time-to-fill dropped 60%.
-Cost-per-hire dropped 40%.
-Recruiters loved it because it solved a problem they actually had.
+Published case studies from logistics and retail document success patterns: organizations that spend four months evaluating before buying anything.
+They map actual workflows.
+They identify one specific problem—high-volume warehouse hiring taking too long—and find a tool built for exactly that.
+They implement for one distribution center first.
+Prove it works.
+Expand deliberately.
+Time-to-fill drops 60%.
+Cost-per-hire drops 40%.
+Recruiters love it because it solves a problem they actually had.

 The difference?
 They knew what they were buying and why.
 They didn't fall in love with a demo.
 They fell in love with a solution to a problem they'd already diagnosed.